HemitSystemutvikling/ePROM/IntegrasjonsguideV2.1.0.md

 * metadata - Optional.
 Metadata to send with the order.
 Pass metadata, like the patient age, as a parameter to this method using an anonymous object (ex. new { age = 23 }).
 * dontStoreCompletedFormInPha - Optional.
 If true, the completed form will not be stored in the patients "Personlig helsearkiv" (Helsenorge) or sent to secure digital mailbox.
 Default: false
 * distributionRule - Optional.
 The rule used when deciding how to notify the patient ```{ Basic | AllowUnsecure | NoDistribution | BasicOrPaper | AllowUnsecureOrPaper | PaperOnly | HelsenorgeOnly | DigitalMailboxOnly | UnsecureOnly }```.
 Tallverdien kan sendes.
 Default: Basic
+* mustBeSigned - Optional.
+Whether the form must be signed
+* signingText - Optional.
+The text displyed for signing
+* physicalAddress - Optional.
+The address to use when sending to physical mailbox.
+If none is supplied, the address registered in Folkeregisteret is used
+* textInPdf - Optional.
+Text to insert at given positions in pdf version of the form

 promsApiBaseUrl skal være https://proms2.hemit.org/PromsWebApi